eykamp/Folder-Account/README.md

 # Folder Account 2020

+*Note --  Welpy-cw will be taking over maintenance and new developent for this extension.
+Future development will be happening at https://github.com/Welpy-cw/Folder-Account*

 originally by Christopher Eykamp, updated by Welpy-cw

 A Thunderbird extension to make managing multiple return addresses easier.